 Myth #12: Your elbow crease should always point forward in upward dog

-In this article we’ll take a look at another cue commonly used for upward dog.
+In this article, we’ll take a look at another cue commonly used for upward dog.
 We’ll ask the question: where should your elbow point in upward dog?
-As with any alignment suggestion or verbal cue in yoga, it’s important to step back and consider what our overall intention is for the posture and whether the cue that we’re using is the best way to direct movement towards that intention.
+As with any alignment suggestion or verbal cue in yoga, it’s important to step back and consider what our overall intention is for the posture and whether the cue that we’re using is the best way to direct movement toward that intention.
 It’s also important to observe the results of adjustments, whether verbal cues or physical assists, and objectively evaluate whether that adjustment took the student in the intended direction.

 Sometimes what catches our attention in the student’s body is a reflection of tension or misalignment somewhere else in the body.
 In that case, the best cue for helping the student move toward the overall intention for the pose might actually be to make an adjustment in some other part of the body.
 In this article, we’ll take a look at a common verbal cue to point the elbow crease forward in upward dog.
 I’m going to suggest that what we see that often triggers the use of that cue is really a reflection of something else going on in the pose.